Persecution of Christians in the Soviet Union: Soviet tactics

-The tactics varied over the years and they became more moderate or harsher at different times.
-Some common tactics included confiscating church property, ridiculing religion, harassing believers, and propagating atheism in the schools.
+Tactics varied over the years and they became more moderate or harsher at different times.
+Some common tactics included confiscating church property, ridiculing religion, harassing believers, and promoting atheism through the educational system.
 Actions against particular religions, however, were determined by State interests, and most organized religions were never outlawed.

 Some actions against Orthodox priests and believers included torture, execution or sending them to prison camps, labor camps and mental hospitals.
 Many Orthodox (along with peoples of other faiths) were also subjected to psychological punishment or torture and mind control experimentation in order to force them to give up their religious convictions (see Punitive psychiatry in the Soviet Union).
 During the first five years of Soviet power, the Bolsheviks executed 28 Russian Orthodox bishops and over 1,200 Russian Orthodox priests.
 Many others were imprisoned or exiled.

+The Lutheran Church was persecuted in the Soviet Union, with congregations dwindling from 1,828 in 1917 to just 160 in 1922.
+Lutherans in the USSR lost their churches, in addition to farmland.
+In 1929, two Lutheran priests and thirty Sunday School teachers were arrested.

 In the Soviet Union, in addition to the methodical closing and destruction of churches, the charitable and social work which was formerly done by ecclesiastical authorities was taken over by the state.
 As with all private property, Church-owned property was confiscated and put to public use.
 The few places of worship which were still left to the Church were legally viewed as state property which the government permitted the church to use.

 In the period which followed the Second World War, Protestant Christians in the USSR (Baptists, Pentecostals, Adventists etc.) were forcibly sent to mental hospitals, or they were tried and imprisoned (often for refusing to enter military service).
 Some were forcibly deprived of their parental rights.